python-cmd2/cmd2/docs/features/hooks.rst

         def myhookmethod(self, data: cmd2.plugin.PostcommandData) -> cmd2.plugin.PostcommandData:
             return data

-Your hook will be passed a ``PostcommandData`` object, which has a ``statement`` attribute that describes the command which was executed.
+Your hook will be passed a :class:`~cmd2.plugin.PostcommandData` object, which has a :data:`~cmd2.plugin.PostcommandData.statement` attribute that describes the command which was executed.
 If your postcommand hook method gets called, you are guaranteed that the command method was called, and that it didn't raise an exception.

 If any postcommand hook raises an exception, the exception will be displayed to the user, and no further postcommand hook methods will be called.
 Command finalization hooks, if any, will be called.

-After all registered postcommand hooks have been called, ``self.postcmd(statement)`` will be called to retain full backward compatibility with ``cmd.Cmd``.
+After all registered postcommand hooks have been called, ``self.postcmd`` will be called to retain full backward compatibility with ``cmd.Cmd``.

-If any postcommand hook (registered or ``self.postcmd()``) returns a ``PostcommandData`` object with the stop attribute set to ``True``, subsequent postcommand hooks will still be called, as will the command finalization hooks, but once those hooks have all been called, the application will terminate.
-Likewise, if ``self.postcmd()`` returns ``True``, the command finalization hooks will be called before the application terminates.
+If any postcommand hook (registered or ``self.postcmd``) returns a :class:`~cmd2.plugin.PostcommandData` object with the stop attribute set to ``True``, subsequent postcommand hooks will still be called, as will the command finalization hooks, but once those hooks have all been called, the application will terminate.
+Likewise, if :``self.postcmd`` returns ``True``, the command finalization hooks will be called before the application terminates.

-Any postcommand hook can change the value of the ``stop`` parameter before returning it, and the modified value will be passed to the next postcommand hook.
+Any postcommand hook can change the value of the ``stop`` attribute before returning it, and the modified value will be passed to the next postcommand hook.
 The value returned by the final postcommand hook will be passed to the command finalization hooks, which may further modify the value.
 If your hook